Identifiers and Keywords

 Description

-Constructor names of sum types are identifiers prefixed with #, with no space afterwards.
-Record fields are named with fieldid - note that a fieldid can be a decimal number.
+Constructor names of sum types are identifiers prefixed with #,

 Wyn has three distinct namespaces:

-- Terms: Variables, functions, and modules
+- Terms: variables, functions, and modules.

-- Module types: Module type definitions
+- Module types: module type definitions.

-- Types: Type names and type constructors
+- Types: type names and type constructors.

 Reserved Names